Aditya-Kaul/hybrid_ai_personalised_learning/README.md

     cp .env.example .env
     ```

+    Set the dotenv_path to your .env file path at backend.app.api.routes.py:18

 ## Running the Application

 With the installation and setup completed, you can now run the application: